nryberg/analytic-kata/README.md

 kicking bits and bytes, and chopping rows of data, but the idea of continually improving is the same.

+While this is hosted in Github for convenience, it's a system that can be ported to almost any learning and analytic environment.
+Individual dialects (R, Python, Tableau, Alteryx, SAS, etc...) will be constructed for each set of kata.

 Mastery of Technique
 ---